dan-fritchman/fritch.mn/www/nba-mvp-title.md

 At least during their NBA Finals, the 2004 Pistons benefitted from a similar set of circumstances to the 2019 Raptors.
 They faced a short-lived dynasty, seemingly on its last legs, at the end of a season mired by internal drama, lacking depth due to years of star acquisitions and role-player defections.
 And perhaps most crucially, some of that top-heavy talent was injured for each NBA Finals.

-The 1989 and 1990 Pistons featured a similarly Hall-of-Fame-bound, relatively balanced cast, including Isaih Thomas, Joe Dumars, Dennis Rodman, and Bill Laimbeer.
+The 1989 and 1990 Pistons featured a similarly Hall-of-Fame-bound, relatively balanced cast, including Isiah Thomas, Joe Dumars, Dennis Rodman, and Bill Laimbeer.
 While three are in the Hall of Fame, only Thomas ever cracked the top five in MVP voting.

 ### The Late 1970s: The NBA's Weirdest Era